the-carlisle-group/APL2XL/README.md

 7. Use that value in your font definition: `range.Font←12 1 'Font Name' n`

 ### Border
+See `./APLSource/Demos/Chess.aplf` for an example of how to specify borders.

 Borders 5 element list relates to Left, Right, Top, Bottom, and Diagonal.
 Each border position is a tuple containing the type of border, and the color.
 There are many possible border types, although, not all have been documented.

 Currently documented values for border types